microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trainingcampaign-update.md

 ## Example

 The following example shows how to update the status of the training campaign.
-In this case a scheduled training campaign is cancelled
+In this case, a scheduled training campaign is canceled.

 ### Request

-The following example shows a request.
+This is example shows a request.
 <!-- {
   "blockType": "request",
   "name": "update_trainingcampaign"